 The Value of Paul Evans Designs

 As each decade passes, more and more decorative arts enthusiasts with an eye toward modernism are taking note of Paul Evans designs, especially his pieces made by Directional Furniture and his custom pieces from the 1970s.
-In fact, a Cityscape coffee table appeared on Antiques Roadshow with appraiser John Sollo valuing the piece at $6,000-9,000 several years ago.
+In fact, a Cityscape coffee table appeared on Antiques Roadshow with appraiser John Sollo valuing the piece at $6,000 to 9,000 several years ago.

 In 2010, an Evans a three-lot dining room set made in 1970 sold collectively at Austin Auction Gallery in Austin, Texas for $59,225, which was more more than double the pre-auction sum estimated for the suite.
 Palm Beach Modern Auctions also sold a Cityscape cabinet made of chrome-plated metal and mics for $36,000 in January of 2014.